Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - 'condational_rendering' in that file we practice Condational rendering, ternary, short circuit ().
 - 'Event_Handeler' from this file we practice OnChange Event Handler(it show the input text in realtime).
 - 'Hook_useState' in this folder we larn Different between `Functional and class component`
+- 'Update_state' in this folder we learn previous example `Functional component` 'useState' use different way or update way.

 ## What was my fault and what i learn in this project.